 features considered

-Samsung hasn’t announced many details about the new Premiere, but we can guess a few things.
+Samsung hasn’t announced many details regarding the new Premiere, but we can guess a few things.
 There was an earlier model laser lit, and there will be a new model.
 Because lasers perform better in terms of light output (brightness) and color.
 They usually last the life of the projector, unlike the replaceable bulbs on most low-end projectors.

 4K Premiere has built-in speakers, allowing it to act as its own amplifier.
 This is another feature that most floor cabinet projectors target when it comes to entertaining in one room.
 The new model will have Dolby Atmos, which was absent from the old model.